SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

     `-batches_to_check` flag).
 Also if you are not seeing an improvement, try increasing the batch size (since data loading is parallelized per batch).

-    For certain machines like the Mac with M1 chipset it is nessesary to set the `multiprocessing_context` flag in the dataloder to `"fork"`.
+    For certain machines like the Mac with M1 chipset it is necessary to set the `multiprocessing_context` flag in the dataloder to `"fork"`.
 This essentially tells the dataloader how the worker nodes should be created.

 6. Retry the experiment where you change the data augmentation to be more complex: